-In all business and organizational activities, management is the act of coordinating the efforts of people to accomplish desired goals and objectives using available resources efficiently and effectively.
+The act of coordinating the efforts of people to accomplish desired goals and objectives using available resources in business and organizational activities.
 Management composes planning, organizing, staffing, leading or directing, and controlling an organization (a group of one or more people or entities) or effort for the purpose of accomplishing a goal.

-Groups of professionals who are required by State statutes to report suspected child abuse and neglect to the proper authorities (usually Child Protective Services or law enforcement agencies).
-Mandated reporters typically include educators and other school personnel, health care and mental health professionals, social workers, child care providers, and law enforcement.
+A professional who is required by State statutes to report suspected child abuse and neglect to the proper authorities (usually child protective services or law enforcement agencies).
+Mandated reporters typically include educators and other school personnel, health care and mental health professionals, social workers, child-care providers, and law enforcement.

-In the case of domestic infant adoption or placement of children from foster care, matching is the task of reviewing the assessments of prospective families along with those of available children to determine the best family to provide safety, permanency, and well-being for a specific child or sibling group.
+In domestic adoption or placement of children from foster care, the task of reviewing the assessments of prospective families along with those of available children to determine the best family to provide safety, permanency, and well-being for a specific child or sibling group.

 A residence for pregnant woman (adults or adolescents) who are in the process of making an adoption plan for their unborn child.
 Pregnant young woman in foster care can be placed in a maternity home setting if the home is licensed to provide group home care.